 Have you just remodeled or are thinking about an addition to your home?
 However, your budget doesn’t seem to match the costs to get this job done.
-Over the past year or so there have been many factors leading to the rising cost to remodel your home, and we want to help you understand why.
+So, why are remodeling costs rising?
+Over the past year or so there have been many factors leading to the rising cost to remodel your home.
+We want to help you understand why.

 To start, lumber is the main source material used for framing and for roof work.
 Lumber is also the largest material cost for contractors, a cost that is passed onto the homeowner or potential buyer.
 Canada has been the largest supplier to the United States softwood lumber market for years.
 With different factors such as the Trump administration’s 20% tariff on imported Canadian lumber paired with the lack of lumber supply in the US, wildfire season taking place in Canada limiting inventory and some supply chain issues, prices have sky rocketed by 40 % since last year.
 With prices for materials increasing this will reflect in the final cost of a project for customers.